andrew1007/mrfa-demo/article/part3.md

 Memoizing operations in data structures is the last piece of the puzzle for highly optimized applications that are fast and maintainable.
 But memoizing operations that are derived from (essentially) a mini database is difficult.
 It requires an intuitive understanding of how the state tree changes as data is mutated, added, and removed from it.

 ## Commenting on the React Compiler
 There is plenty of talk about a new feature: The [React Compiler](https://react.dev/learn/react-compiler).
 It markets itself as the answer to suppressing useless rerenders "for free".
 But in reality, a technology like this is not a free pass to be undisciplined.
 Poorly-designed apps have useless rerenders embedded within their DNA.
 No novel technology (short of AI code refactoring) will ever fix foundational performance issues.

-But learning about effective memoization and normalized state tree design is still a worthy endeavor.
-These concepts are platform-agnostic.
+That being said, learning effective memoization and designing normalized state trees are still a worthy endeavor, because of the following:

+- It is platform-agnostic.
 Any technology, library, or framework will benefit from this knowledge.
+- The performance gains are massive, which will be thoroughly proven in part 4.

 ## Seeing State Tree as Nodes